Nursing Interventions for Acute Pain Management

 The nurse must be careful to take these factors into account when administering narcotics or other pain medications to an older adult and monitor them closely for side effects, adverse reactions, or drug interactions.

-In addition, older adults may be more likely to have cognitive impairments, like Alzheimer's disease or dementia, which could impact their ability to accurately communicate or report their pain.
-Again, the nurse must be aware of these limitations and use the appropriate tools when working with this patient population [10].
+In addition, older adults may be more likely to have cognitive impairments, like Alzheimer’s disease or dementia, which could impact their ability to communicate or report their pain accurately.
+Again, the nurse must know these limitations and use the appropriate tools when working with this patient population [10].

-Safety is a major concern for this population as well, particularly when administering medications that can increase drowsiness, dizziness, or the risk of falling.
+Safety is also a major concern for this population, particularly when administering medications that can increase drowsiness, dizziness, or the risk of falling.
 The nurse must be careful to check on the patient frequently, assist with ambulation, and place the call bell or other needed items within easy reach of the patient.

 People with a History of Addiction or Substance/Opioid Use Disorder

 When treating opioid-dependent patients with narcotics for pain, they will likely need higher doses to achieve pain relief.
 The nurse must carefully monitor patients in this situation due to the risk of toxicity.
-The addition of adjuvants may also be particularly useful in this population.
+The addition of adjuvants may also be beneficial in this population.

 Patients who refuse opioid treatment due to the risk of relapse should be respected; this may mean finding other viable alternatives, such as non-opioid adjuvants, local or regional medications (like an epidural or spinal block), and non-pharmacological methods of pain relief.